explodinggradients/ragas/README.md

 Ragas measures your pipeline's performance against different dimensions
 1. **Faithfulness**: measures the information consistency of the generated answer against the given context.
 If any claims made in the answer that cannot be deduced from context is penalized.

 2. **Context Relevancy**:  measures how relevant retrieved contexts is to the question.
 Ideally the context should only contain information necessary to answer the question.
 The presence of redundant information in the context is penalized.

-3. **Answer Relevancy**: measures how relevant generated answer is to the question.
-This do not ensure factuality of the generated answer rather penalizes the presence of redundant information in the generated answer.
+3. **Answer Relevancy**: refers to the degree to which a response directly addresses and is appropriate for a given question or context.
+This does not take factuality of answer into consideration but rather penalize the present of redundant information or incomplete answers given a question.

 4. **Aspect Critiques**: Designed to judge the submission against defined aspects like harmlessness, correctness, etc. You can also define your own aspect and validate the submission against your desired aspect.
 The output of aspect critiques is always binary.

 The final `ragas_score` is the harmonic mean of of individual metric scores.